FryggFR/Wazuh-MISP/README.md

 # Stormshield
 You can use [this](https://github.com/FryggFR/Wazuh-Stormshield/tree/master) ruleset and decoders with this script.
 The script will send a request to the MISP API with the destination ip.

+# Know issues & Work in progress...

+1) The script sends a duplicate alert to the Stormshield alerts, generating 2 lines in the Wazuh dashboard.